 - Avoid rapid position changes; this can impact your blood pressure and make you dizzy/breathless.
 You’ll also need to leave time for a longer warm up and cool down period than usual, again to look after your blood pressure.

-BONUS POINT: It’s very important you don’t overheat in your first trimester, so if you feel your body temperature rising significantly, you get flushed or your heart rate rises significantly, slow down, take a break and sip on some cool water until your body temperature is back to normal.
+BONUS POINT: It’s very important you don’t overheat in your first trimester.
+If you feel your body temperature rising significantly, you get flushed or your heart rate rises significantly – slow down, take a break and sip on some cool water until your body temperature is back to normal.

 - This is when position modification needs to come in.
 It’s best to work with a trainer here to make sure you are doing things right.
 If you don’t have access to a trainer, a few things to be aware of are not lying on your back for long periods of time and (perhaps this one’s obvious) not lying on your stomach at all.
 Steer clear of exercises that require you to raise a heavy weight over your head and be more aware of your posture as your belly grows – think about tucking your tailbone under and pulling your belly in and up as you move.

-- Avoid all isometric exercises; this can increase the heart rate of your baby (true from trimester 1 but even more important now).
+- Avoid all isometric exercises.
+Isometric exercises can increase the heart rate of your baby (true from trimester 1 but even more important now).

-- Relaxin (the hormone that relaxes your muscles ready for growth and birth) is released from week 2 of your pregnancy onward, but in larger quantities from the second trimester.
+- Relaxin (the hormone that relaxes your muscles ready for growth and birth) is released from week 2 of your pregnancy onward and in larger quantities from the second trimester.
 Because of this it’s really important to avoid over-stretching.
 Over-stretching at this time can cause joint instability and problems further down the track.

 - At this stage you are preparing for the big arrival (exciting)!
 I work with my clients during the third trimester specifically to prepare for a smooth delivery.
 There are several positions you can practice as part of an exercise program to help get the body ready for birth.
 This needs to be done with a qualified professional and is possibly one of the best gifts you can give yourself as a mummy-to-be.

 - This is also the time to start really winding down.
-You will start to feel a lot more tired as your pregnancy draws to a close, as your body will be reserving energy.
+You will start to feel a lot more tired as your pregnancy draws to a close as your body is reserving energy.
 Reduce the intensity of your exercise but definitely keep moving.

 - Treat yourself.
-Several of the sessions I complete with my clients toward the end of their pregnancy are half exercise, half gentle massage.
+Several of the sessions I complete with my clients toward the end of their pregnancy are half exercise and half gentle massage.
 Your body will be sore from carrying around that extra weight and a light exercise session followed by specific prenatal massage is perfect for you right now.
-Just make sure the person massaging you is prenatal qualified, as there are some trigger spots that need to be avoided.
+Just make sure the person massaging you is prenatal qualified because there are some trigger spots that need to be avoided.